 The TT platform supports cross trades at the following exchanges:

-Using the Order Ticket, you can stage an order that can be claimed by another user for order management and order execution.
-If you use the account default functionality, those predefined rules will seed the staged order account based on markets, product types, and specific products.
+Using the Order Ticket, you can stage a care order that can be claimed by another user for order management and order execution.

-For more information about staged orders, refer to Staged Orders Overview.
+For more information about care orders, refer to Care Orders Overview.

-When Broker mode Order Ticket is enabled in the Order Ticket settings, the order ticket display a single buy or sell button based on whether you are entering a bid or ask.
+When Enable broker mode is enabled in the Order Ticket settings, the Order Ticket displays a single Buy or Sell button based on whether you are entering a bid or ask.
+Click the Flip for Sell/Buy toggle button to quickly switch the direction of the main Buy/Sell button.

 You have the option to confirm an order based on its quantity before submitting the order into the market.
 To use the order confirmation functionality, enable the "Submission of orders with qty greater than..." setting on the Orders tab in workspace Preferences.